 VIVO: Research & Expertise Across Cornell (Search engine for faculty working in different areas)

-Human Ecology Student Development Counselors (172 MVR) firstname.lastname@example.org
+Human Ecology Student Development Counselors (125 Academic Surge A) firstname.lastname@example.org

 For additional information, including information about honors programs, contact the Director of Undergraduate Studies for your major.